-I used to be one of those people and was excited about getting access to ESPN and ESPN2 for $20 per month with the ability to cut it any time I want.
+I used to be one of those people and was excited about getting ESPN and ESPN2 for $20 per month with the ability to cut it any time I want.
 We had a good overall experience, but ultimately decided not to keep it.
 Here’s a Sling TV review to give a full breakdown of the service.

 How Sling TV Works

 As mentioned, Sling TV is a no-contract way to get television content.
-Ironically, it was launched by Dish TV in 2015 though they don’t have the messy contracts or high costs the parent has.
+Ironically, it was launched by Dish TV in 2015 though they don’t have the messy contracts or high costs the parent company has.